-The school will explain the reintegration strategy to the pupil in a reintegration meeting before or on the pupil's return to school.
-During the meeting the school will communicate to the pupil that they are getting a fresh start and that they are a valued member of the school community.
+The school will explain the reintegration strategy to the student in a reintegration meeting before or on the student's return to school.
+During the meeting the school will communicate to the student that they are getting a fresh start and that they are a valued member of the school community.

-The pupil, parents, a member of senior staff, and any other relevant staff will be invited to attend the meeting.
+The student, parents, a member of senior staff, and any other relevant staff will be invited to attend the meeting.